Monastery of Saint Nicholas, Kuršumlija

-The Monastery of St. Nicholas (Манастир Светог Николе) is a Serbian Orthodox monastery built by the Grand Prince Stefan Nemanja between 1159 and 1166.
+The Monastery of Saint Nicholas (Манастир Светог Николе) is a Serbian Orthodox monastery built by the Grand Prince Stefan Nemanja between 1159 and 1166.
 It is situated in the center of the historical region of Toplica, near the present day city of Kuršumlija (Serbia), in the upper valley of Toplica river.

 It was one of the most important monasteries founded by the Nemanjić dynasty that ruled in Serbia during the Middle Ages.
 The monastery may be the oldest one founded by Stefan Nemanja.

 In the time of its foundation, the Monastery belonged to the Eparchy of Niš.
 From 1219 up to the first half of the 18th century, the Monastery was the seat of Serbian Orthodox Eparchy of Toplica.
 Since then, it was merged with the Eparchy of Niš.

 History

 In the middle of the 12th century, before he became ruler of Serbia, prince Stefan Nemanja governed eastern regions, centered around Toplica.
 There, he built the Monastery between 1152 and 1166.
 There is debate over the order in which Nemanja had established his monasteries in Kuršumlija.
 Domentijan said that the church dedicated to the Virgin was built first, though Stefan's son Saint Sava said the St. Nicholas Church was in fact built first.
 A conflict began when Nemanja started building monasteries, since his brothers denied that Nemanja had contributed to the work.
 Despite their arguments Nemanja became the Grand Prince (veliki zupan).
 Not long after that a palace was built near the monastery.
 Kuršumlija, then known as Bela Crkva ("White Church"), became the capital of the principality, and was given that name because the buildings were covered in lead roofs that shined white in the sun.
 After the Serbian Church became autocephalous archbishopric (Nicaea, 1219), the church became the seat of the Eparchy of Toplica.

 A Metropolitan bishop of Toplica is also mentioned in the first half of the 16th century, which implies that despite Ottoman occupation, the metropolis still existed and the church headquarters were still in this church.
 The church was left empty after the Great Serb Migrations of 1690.
 At some time the Turks started taking the lead from the roof for use in making bullets.
 The name of the city, Kuršumlija, comes from the Turkish kurşunlu kilise, which means the "lead church".
 In the 18th century the church was still empty.
 It was finally torn down in the 19th century, allegedly by Sulj Krveša from Niš and Muli Halil.
 After this the Arnauts took bricks from the church, and materials were later used to build bakeries and army buildings.

 The National Museum in Belgrade took the first steps to repair the church in 1910, and built the roof.
 After World War II the reconstruction project was continued until 2003 with occasional breaks.
 The church today is under state protection.
 It is considered a cultural monument of exceptional importance.